pjferg/R_perf_mgmt/Preparation/Preparation.md

-As shown in the screenshot above, to run a chunk of code in the editor, simply select the line/s of code you want to run and then click on the ‘Run’ icon in the source editor pane (alternatively, if you are on a Mac, you can highlight the code and hit Ctrl+Enter).
+As shown in the screenshot above, to run a chunk of code in the editor, simply select the line/s of code you want to run and then click on the `Run` icon in the source editor pane (alternatively, if you are on a Mac, you can highlight the code and hit `Ctrl+Enter`).
 You will see the same line of code show up in the console pane below the source editor (if it is accompanied by an error message, something has gone wrong and your working directory will not be set to the desktop).